Skip to main content

 To define the connection of the casing to the foundation, individual nodes can be selected by hand, or all nodes in a plane or within an area selected with the mouse can be captured automatically.

 In this example, the contact surfaces with the casing bores for bolting to the foundation are slightly raised.
-Therefore, all node points are on a single plane and can be automatically selected.
+Therefore, all the node points are on a single plane and can be selected automatically.

 070_Select_nodes_for_fixing_the_casing_to_the_foundation.PNG